Pharmaceutical Distribution Business

 Evolution of healthcare distribution platform

-Aiming to become Japan's No.1 medical logistics partner
+Aiming to become Japan's No.1 medical logistics partner—The Suzuken Group's "Only One" medical distribution platform

 The Suzuken group has strengthened its two functions of "Manufacturer distribution" and "Wholesaler distribution".
 These cover distribution from pharmaceutical manufacturers to pharmaceutical wholesalers and distribution from pharmaceutical wholesalers to medical institutions and insurance pharmacies respectively.
 We have also built a medical distribution platform with high-quality wide ranging functions unrivaled in the industry, including distribution of investigational and orphan drugs requiring strict temperature control.